eonadler/eonadler.github.io/research.markdown

 Example of an assembly history for a Milky Way-mass system (left panel) and its dark matter substructure (right panel) generated using GALACTICUS.
 Our approach guarantees that key observational constraints on the Milky Way's evolution, including the recent infall of the Large Magellanic Cloud (red circle), are satisfied.
 </sub></p>

-#### Empirical Techniques
+#### Empirical

 <p style="margin-bottom: 32px">
-The connection between dwarf galaxies and dark matter halos critically informs galaxy formation and dark matter science.
-I have developed an empirical model and inference framework for the galaxy--halo connection that extends to the faintest known systems.
+I have developed an empirical model and inference framework for the galaxy--halo connection that extends to the faintest dwarf galaxies.
 This framework includes a <a href="https://arxiv.org/abs/1712.04467">machine-learning model for satellite disruption due to central galaxies</a> and an <a href="https://arxiv.org/abs/1809.055427">empirical model for the subhalo--satellite galaxy connection</a>.
 </p>

 <p style="margin-bottom: 30px">
-Applying this framework to [Dark Energy Survey](https://www.darkenergysurvey.org/) and [Pan-STARRS1](https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml) data revealed the <a href="https://arxiv.org/abs/1912.03303">impact of the Large Magellanic Cloud on the Milky Way satellite population</a> and the efficiency of galaxy formation in low-mass halos.
-The model's predictions are also <a href="https://arxiv.org/abs/2008.12783">consistent with observations of Milky Way analogs</a> from the <a href="https://sagasurvey.org/">SAGA Survey</a>.
+In <a href="https://arxiv.org/abs/1912.03303">Nadler et al. 2020</a>, I applied this framework to <a href="https://www.darkenergysurvey.org/">Dark Energy Survey</a> and <a href="https://www2.ifa.hawaii.edu/research/Pan-STARRS.shtml">Pan-STARRS1</a> [Pan-STARRS1](https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml) data to reveal the impact of the Large Magellanic Cloud on the Milky Way satellite population and constrain the faint-end galaxy--halo connection.
 </p>

 ![galhalo]({{eonadler.github.io}}/assets/img/galhalo.png){:width="100%"}